Meet Our Board Members

 Dr. Deering’s 15+ years in higher education include experience in management, instructional design, faculty development, technology training, and curriculum development.
 She has conducted course reviews and facilitated online courses for Quality Matters and was an active member of the team that developed the Grades 6-12 Edition of the Quality Matters Rubric.
 In 2015, Pam served as president of the Maryland Distance Learning Association.
 She holds a B.A. in Mathematics from the University of Michigan-Flint, an M.S. in Mathematics from Indiana University, and an Ed.D. in Technology Education from West Virginia University.

-Colleen Eisenbeiser is the Interim Dean of Learning Advancement & Virtual Campus and the Scool of Science and Technology at Anne Arundel Community College, where she previously served as the director of the Teach Institute since its inception in 2003.
+Colleen Eisenbeiser is the Interim Dean of Learning Advancement and the Virtual Campus and the Scool of Science and Technology at Anne Arundel Community College, where she previously served as the director of the Teach Institute since its inception in 2003.
 Prior to that she served as a media specialist at Anne Arundel County Public Schools and taught secondary English in California and Nevada.
 She holds a Maryland State Department of Education certification as K-12 teacher and as Administrator 1 and earned a BA from St. Joseph's College, a Master's in Library Science from Southern Connecticut State University, and a Ph.D from Northcentral University.
 In 2015, she completed the Instructional Technology Council Distance Education Leadership Academy.

-Dean of Academic Programs, Cecil College
+Acting Vice President of Academic Programs, Cecil College

 Director of Faculty Development Center, Chesapeake College